lionroy/netlify-blog-one/src/pages/products/index.md

     bring your content to the highest impact at the shortest time possible, and then accelerate.
 main:
-  heading: Great coffee with no compromises
+  heading: Great advice with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our advice to the highest standards from the field to the office.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re meticulous and transparent about each step of the company’s journey.
+We personally visit each team to make sure the conditions are optimal for the clients, suppliers and pus special care to develop sustainable business in each environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg